 - The Waitangi Treaty Grounds constitute among the most important sites for the foundation of New Zealand as a nation.

-- Among the most popular activities and things to do in New Zealand is stargazing.
+- Stargazing is among the most popular activities and things to do in New Zealand.
 The South Island is home to the region’s only globally recognized International Dark Sky Reserve found within the Mackenzie Basin.

 - This lends itself to having some of the best places in the country for stargazing and makes it among the ideal places to encounter the Aurora Australis in New Zealand as well.